Empowered Minds: Coaching for Brain Health, Memory, and Cognitive Vitality

 -

-Social Changes and Grief/Loss
+Social Changes, Connection, and Grief/Loss

 -

-Reimagining Purpose
+Reimagining Purpose or the Next Chapter

 - Perimenopause or Menopause

 As a member of the Motivational Interviewing Network of Trainers (MINT), I bring deep expertise in helping people explore their values, build confidence, and move toward meaningful change.
-I’ve led Motivational Interviewing (MI) trainings locally, nationally, and internationally, and I’m available for workshops, lectures, and consultation with individuals, groups, or organizations.
+I have led Motivational Interviewing (MI) trainings locally, nationally, and internationally, and I’m available for workshops, lectures, and consultation with individuals, groups, or organizations.

-Behavior Management
+Memory Loss and Behavior Management

 Behavioral and Psychological Symptoms of Dementia (BPSD) may include apathy, rumination, perseveration, wandering, paranoia, agitation, sleep disturbances, impulsivity, repetitive questioning, confusion about time, and resistance to medication or self-care.